Afghanistan’s money exchangers are the economy’s last best hope

 By 2010, 17 banks were operating in Afghanistan.
 Bank holdings increased from $261 million in 2004 to $4.26 billion in mid-2010.
 Then, scandal hit: That year, it was discovered that Kabul Bank, a private bank, was siphoning funds to its executives and Afghan government officials, revealing the weak oversight of the country's banks.
 Although the banking sector remained afloat, its reputation was tarnished, and banks became more conservative in their lending.
 According to the World Bank, for the past decade, Afghanistan's bank loan to GDP ratio has been one of the lowest in the world.

+Money exchangers will thus remain indispensable, particularly as the financial sector contracts and some banks are forced to close.
+Their global financial network will ensure that the country is connected across borders.
+And by taking calculated risks under unstable financial and security conditions, they will be able to provide basic financial services to millions of Afghans and play an important role in dampening the economic crisis.

+However, even exchangers cannot fully offset frozen government assets and shrinking foreign assistance.
+If Washington seeks to support the Afghan people, it will have to engage in discussions with the Taliban on the calculated release of funds into the economy.
+Foreign dollars from the United States and international organisations will be crucial in allowing the exchange market to resume its activities.
+Importantly, the international community must not be alarmed over any increased reliance on informal exchangers, which it may associate with the illicit movement of funds or the descent of the financial system.
+On the contrary, that reliance may be an indication that the Afghan economy has a fighting chance.

-Nafay Choudhury, a Jeremy Haworth Research Fellow at the University of Cambridge.
+Nafay Choudhury is a Jeremy Haworth Research Fellow at the University of Cambridge.
+He is also a postdoctoral fellow at the University of Toronto and a research fellow at the Afghan Institute for Strategic Studies.

 Disclaimer: This article first appeared on Foreign Policy, and is published by special syndication arrangement.